pgjdbc/pgjdbc/docs/documentation/head/setup.md

 Versions for JDBC3 and lower can be found [here](https://jdbc.postgresql.org/download.html#others) This is a very brief outline of how to build the driver.
 Much more detailed information can be found on the [github repo](https://github.com/pgjdbc/pgjdbc/blob/master/CONTRIBUTING.md)

+Even though the JDBC driver should be build with Gradle, for situations, where use of Gradle is not possible, e.g., when building pgjdbc for distributions, the pgjdbc provides a convenience source release artifact **-src.tar.gz**- a Maven based project.
+The Maven based project contains a minimal version of the JDBC driver with reduced feature and test set and is still validly buildable within the Maven build environment.
+Minimal version of the JDBC driver is available on ["Maven central repository"](https://repo1.maven.org/maven2/org/postgresql/postgresql/) or can be created with **gradlew -d :postgresql:sourceDistribution -Prelease**